bgin/general-purpose-fortran/README.md

 useful for creating a command line interface (CLI) for a Fortran program.
 A modern Fortran compiler is assumed.
 This code has been tested using GNU Fortran (GCC) 5.4.0.

-A modern Fortran compiler is assumed.
-This code has been tested using GNU Fortran (GCC) 5.4.0.

 This repository concentrates on those "other" Fortran procedures that solve the day-to-day non-numeric(mostly) issues in programming.
 Large